carbon-language/carbon-lang/lld/docs/WebAssembly.rst

   Relocation targets in the code section 5-bytes wide in order to potentially occomate the largest LEB128 value.
 This option will cause the linker to shirnk the code section to remove any padding from the final output.
-However because it effects code offset, this option is not comatible with outputing debug information.
+However because it effects code offset, this option is not compatible with outputing debug information.

 .. option:: --allow-undefined